Membership & Leave Operations

 3. Signer publishes a single MemberLeft { member: signer } at the namespace root.

-6. Local cleanup on the leaver's node:
+6. Local cleanup on the leaver's node is role-scoped, not a soft/hard toggle:

 Edge case — last member of the namespace